top of page

 Construction Phase

-There are 4 project segments:
+There were 3 project segments:

-Browning Avenue, Fallen Leaf, 6th Street, and Crawford Canyon
+Browning Avenue, 6th Street, and Crawford Canyon

 Browning Avenue Segment